pesterhazy/presumably/posts/boot-react-native.md

 All of these steps are explained in the React Native documentation.

-Additionally, to work with cljsrn you'll need to install Java and Boot.
+Additionally, to work with CLJSRN you'll need to install Java and Boot.

 Having installed the base dependencies, get the latest version of Boot React
 Native: